dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

 ## Testing State

-Testing State is verifying that the object under test returns the right results after calling given methods.
-In example when we want to test if [LoginValidator](/app/src/main/kotlin/com/example/unittesting/login/model/LoginValidator.kt) works correctly, then we can call method `validatePassword` and check if returned value is equal to what we expect.
+Testing State is verifying that the object under test returns the right results after calling given method.
+In example when we want to test if [LoginValidator](/app/src/main/kotlin/com/example/unittesting/login/model/LoginValidator.kt) works correctly we can call method `validatePassword` and check if returned value is equal to what we expect.
 Assertion is done using [AssertJ](http://joel-costigliola.github.io/assertj/assertj-core-quick-start.html) library which provides fluent api for common `Java` objects.

 ```kotlin
 @Test